 I decided to prepare for this certification almost a year ago (December 2019).
 I considered both the Solution Architect Associate and Developer Associate.

 I took the slow and steady process.
 Look at the theory and do the hands on as much as possible.

 Sometimes I even got out of the syllabus and explored the services.

 It took almost a year, although, with consistency, I think 4 months can cover the content for this exam.

 I used to take notes for almost everything I was taught during video content or practice exam.
 I used to write them in markdown format.
 Recently wrote a blog engine to make them publish like a blog.

 My primary video content was Ultimate AWS Certified Solutions Architect Associate.

-Along with them I also purchase couple of courses in Udemy, I will list them below.
+Along with them I also purchase a couple of courses on Udemy, I will list them below.

 Pet Project I Did During Preparation

 B2B Market Place (Amplify Platform, SAM, Lambda, AppSync, API Gateway, SES, S3, DynamoDB, AWS Managed Elastic Search, Route53)